camilesing/SmolML/smolml/core/README.md

 **Operations on Arrays**

-`MLArray` supports many standard numerical operations, designed to work seamlessly with the underlying `Value` objects:
+The idea of `MLArray` is to support many standard numerical operations, designed to work seamlessly with the underlying `Value` objects:

 - **Element-wise operations**: `+`, `-`, `*`, `/`, `**` (power), `exp()`, `log()`, `tanh()`, etc..
 When you add two `MLArray`s, the library iterates through corresponding elements and performs the `Value.__add__` (or the corresponding operation, like `__mul__` for multiplication, and so on) operation on each pair (handled by `_element_wise_operation`).
 This builds the graph element by element.
 - **Matrix Multiplication**: `matmul()` or the `@` operator.
 This performs the dot product logic, correctly combining the underlying `Value` multiplications and additions to construct the appropriate graph structure.